Comprehensive Eye Exam

 • Other eye diseases and problems

 High blood pressure and high cholesterol can also impact eye health.
 Routine eye exams can help uncover and treat problems relating to these conditions.
-If a diagnosis is made, your doctor will present a treatment or management plan, if necessary, and assist you in moving forward with this plan to support you in living a healthy life.
+If a diagnosis is made, your doctor will develop a treatment or management plan, if necessary, and assist you in moving forward with this plan to support you in living a healthy life.

 What Is Included in a Comprehensive Eye Exam?